 - Your kidneys filter wastes from your blood and regulate other functions of your body

 - When your kidneys fail, you need treatment to replace the work your kidneys normally perform

 - Your three choices for treatment are hemodialysis, peritoneal dialysis, and kidney transplantation

 - The choice you make will affect your diet, your ability to work and other life style issues.
 You have the right to refuse or withdraw from treatment if you choose.

 - Medicare and Medicaid pay much of the cost of treatment for kidney failure.

-(Taken from the National Institute of Diabetes, and Digestive, and Kidney Diseases (NIDDK).
-For additional information visit the NIDDK website.
+(This information comes from the National Institute of Diabetes, and Digestive, and Kidney Diseases (NIDDK).
+To learn more visit the NIDDK website.)

 Call us for an Appointment

 Urology Appointments: 800.223.2273 ext.
 4-5600